 Alaska's gross GHG emissions are projected to climb to 62.8 MMtCO2e per year by 2025-61% above 1990 levels.
 Historical and projected GHG emissions by sector are displayed in Figure EX-4.
-As shown in Figure EX-4, emissions associated with Industrial fuel use are projected to be the largest contributor to future emissions growth, followed by emissions from the transportation sector.
+As shown in Figure EX-4, emissions associated with industrial fuel use are projected to be the largest contributor to future emissions growth.
+Emissions from the transportation sector, despite an overall reduction in transportation emissions from 2005 to 2025, are projected to continue to be the next largest contributor to gross GHG emissions.